-- Nest has 2 outdoor camera options (as well as 2 indoor camera options).
+Google Nest® provides a total of 4 smart home camera options – two for the indoors, as well as two for the outdoors.
 Each has around the clock live video, sends notifications of movement to your phone and stores your video to the cloud.
 Cloud storage allows you to view the live footage on your phone or tablet, no matter where you are.
 Nest products are compatible with Google Home products and Alexa-enabled devices.

-- Wyze is a useful solution, if you’re just in the market for indoor security cameras — as of Spring 2020, there is not a Wyze outdoor security option.
+Wyze® cameras are a useful, affordable solution to your indoor and outdoor security camera needs.
 Their popular model, the Cam Pan, can detect and track the motion inside your home within its field of view, so you can watch your dog race around the house and jump on the furniture in high definition from your phone or tablet.
 Wyze is compatible with both Alexa-enabled devices and Google Home.

-How is smart home security camera footage stored?
+How and where is smart home security camera footage stored?

 According to the FBI, there’s a burglary every 25.7 seconds.
 Most break-ins happen at homes without security systems; however, if it does happen and you have the crime on video, it can help police identify the perpetrator and, in turn, limit damage on your end.